 The last Steering Committee 2016-2017 was disbanded in 2017 due to ongoing regional difficulties in operating it effectively over time.
 A new organisational structure is now being developed for completion for late 2019 featuring a Board and Outreach and Research Champions

 The Steering Committee 2016-2017 members

-Regional representatives (are from the following STS clusters)
+Regional representatives (were from the following STS clusters)

 Gonçalo Santos (江紹龍) is Assistant Professor at the Hong Kong Institute for the Humanities and Social Sciences at the University of Hong Kong.
 Prior to coming to Hong Kong in 2013, he was an LSE Fellow at the London School of Economics and Political Science (2007-2011), and a Senior Research Fellow at the Max Planck Institute for Social Anthropology in Halle/Saale (2011-2013).

 His research has been published in Current Anthropology, Journal of the Royal Anthropological Institute, Modern Asian Studies, and East Asian Science, Technology, and Society.
 He is the co-editor of Chinese Kinship: Contemporary Anthropological Perspectives (Routledge, 2009), and Transforming Patriarchy: Chinese Families in the 21st Century (University of Washington Press, 2017).
 He is also the co-editor of a special issue of Modern Asian Studies on ‘Love, Marriage, and Intimate Citizenship in contemporary China and India.
 (July 2016).
 His first monograph – The Anthropological School of Coimbra 1885-1950 (Imprensa de Ciências Sociais, 2005) – revisits the history of osteological collections and racial categories in Western Europe and reflects his interdisciplinary training in sociocultural anthropology and STS.